-When you create a CI deployment job, Gearset will automatically compare your environments, select the metadata you specify and analyze it to find any dependencies through our advanced problem analyzers.
+When you create a CI deployment job, Gearset will automatically compare your environments, select the metadata and Vlocity data packs you specify (using the metadata filter) and analyze it to find any dependencies through our advanced problem analyzers.
 It then builds the deployment package, runs your tests, and deploys the changes.
 A deployment report is saved in your history, along with the package created, and we'll notify you using your configured options.

 You can also create a validation-only CI job (sometimes referred to as continuous validation).
 This would be recommended if the target is a production org.